 - 1. Severe weather event - 2.
-Environmental emergency (e.g. chemical spill, fire, earthquake) - 3.
+Serious Crime committed placing the campus in eminent threat or danger - 3.
+Environmental emergency (e.g. chemical spill, fire, earthquake) - 4.
 Health pandemic (e.g. measles outbreak, swine flu outbreak)

 Once CBC Police has received such a report, the Chief of Police will confer with the appropriate public official (e.g. fire chief, health department) and any campus officials responsible for managing the on-campus emergency to confirm the following: